guidobakkes/google-homepage/github-profile/README.md

 Github Profile
 ===============

-This is my attempt to receate the Github Profile page in HTML and CSS.
+This is my attempt to recreate the Github Profile page in HTML and CSS.